 Delayed gratification as in, instead of buying that impulse buy, you manage your money better to get what you really way.

-how often do you spend mindlessly because you have your cards or available cash?
+How often do you spend mindlessly because you have your cards or available cash?
 Leave it at home.
 If you don’t have it, you can’t spend it.

 If you see something you want to buy, put it on a list for 30 days.
 At the end of that 30 days if you still want it you can look at how you can incorporate it into your budget.
 Most of the time, you’ll find you no longer want it.

-My main goal in life is financial freedom so my daughters and I can do what we want, I get quality time with them and we get to travel as much as we want.
+My main goal in life is financial freedom so my children and I can do what we want, I get quality time with them and we get to travel as much as we want.

-Anytime you are tempted to spend, ask yourself “Do I want this now or do I want my holiday?” this is usually enough to stop me spending.
+Anytime you are tempted to spend, ask yourself “Do I want this now or do I want my holiday?” this is usually enough to stop me from spending.

 When I am working on a goal I have reminders everywhere.

 – Goals are written in permanent marker on my mirrors

 – I write my goals in my journal every day

 – I have a vision board with everything I am working towards

 – I have debt repayment graphs or saving graphs I colour in as I put the money where it needs to be to help me achieve those goals